aiddun/aiddun.github.io/content/pages/home.md

 #### About me:
 I'm a sophomore CS major at UT Austin in the Turing Scholars honors program.
+I'm currently on a half-gap semester.
 I went to Bronx Science for high school.
-I'm really interested in fullstack dev, efficient systems, robotics, the intersection of computer science with other diciplines, and snow cones.
+I'm interested in making cool, innovative stuff, product development, robotics, snow cones, and a bunch more.